Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Structural Boundaries Revisited

 \begin{remark} Boundaries should be viewed as \emph{structural horizons} rather than defects.
-They mark the point at which global algebraic control ends and where local, rigid phenomena necessarily dominate.
+They mark the point at which global algebraic control ends and where local rigid phenomena become structurally significant.
 The remainder of this paper develops the calculus governing this transition. \end{remark}